isage/Adrenaline/docs/src/08-CfwConfiguration.md

 ### UMDemu ISO seek time delay factor

-Adrenaline's `Inferno` and `March33` UMDemu drivers have the ability to simulate the seek time for the disc reader reach to an disc offset before reading and retrieving data that would happen when reading a physical UMD.
+Adrenaline's UMDemu drivers have the ability to simulate the seek time for the disc reader reach to an disc offset before reading and retrieving data that would happen when reading a physical UMD.

 This setting allows to control a factor of how much **slower** is that seek time simulation.